Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Preliminaries

-\subsection{Multi-task Learning}
+\subsection{Multi-Task Learning}

-Multi-task learning (MTL) aims to develop the ability to handle multiple related but distinct tasks simultaneously.
-In e-commerce scenarios, these tasks may involve predicting whether a user will interact with an item by performing a specific behavior, such as clicking on a product, adding it to a cart, or making a purchase.
-The objective of MTL is to learn a set of functions $\mathcal{F}$, where each function $f_t \in \mathcal{F}$ takes user and item features as input to predict the probability of the corresponding task, which is defined as $f_t(\cdot): (u, i) \rightarrow \hat{y}_{ui}^{(t)}$, with $\hat{y}_{ui}^{(t)} \in [0, 1]$ representing the predicted probability.
-Typically, MTL employs the binary cross-entropy loss as the loss function for each task $t$, which is expressed as:
+Multi-task learning aims to develop the ability to handle multiple related but distinct recommendation tasks simultaneously, which may involve predicting whether a user will interact with an item by performing a specific behavior (e.g., clicking on a product, adding it to a cart, or making a purchase).
+While these tasks share foundational latent factors, including user preference structures and item attribute representations, each corresponds to distinct decision stages and motivations, exhibiting significant task-specific characteristics.
+The target of MTL is to learn a functions set $\mathcal{F}$, where each function $f_t \in \mathcal{F}$ takes user and item features as input to predict the probability $\hat{y}_{ui}^{(t)} \in [0, 1]$ of potential interaction under the corresponding task, which is defined as $f_t(\cdot): (u, i) \rightarrow \hat{y}_{ui}^{(t)}$.
+Typically, MTL employs the binary cross-entropy loss as the loss function for each task $t$: